Trump jumps into a divisive battle over the Republican Party — with a threat to start a ‘MAGA Party’

 Trump’s fiercest supporters in Congress, meanwhile, have continued to threaten and denounce those who criticize the former president, repeatedly raising the prospect of a more fundamental party division.

 Adding to the conflict, Republican voters remain overwhelmingly supportive of Trump, suggesting strength in primary races that the establishment figures fear could prompt losses in competitive state and national races.
-A recent Washington Post-ABC News poll found six in ten Republicans believed the party should follow Trump’s leadership going forward, rather than chart a new path.
+A recent Washington Post-ABC News poll found that 6 in 10 Republicans believed the party should follow Trump’s leadership going forward, rather than chart a new path.

-“Here’s a warning the GOP needs to hear,” tweeted Rep. Marjorie Taylor Greene (R-Ga.), a newly elected member who has embraced Trump’s conspiratorial view and made supportive comments about QAnon.
+“Here’s a warning the GOP needs to hear,” tweeted Rep. Marjorie Taylor Greene (R-Ga.), a newly elected member who has embraced Trump’s conspiratorial view and made supportive comments about the extremist group QAnon.
 “The vast majority of Republican voters, volunteers, and donors are no longer loyal to the GOP, Republican Party, and candidates just because they have an R by their name.
 Their loyalty now lies with Donald J Trump.”

-The same tensions are also playing out in the states, where grass roots party apparatuses have rebelled against calls to accept Biden as the duly elected president.
+The same tensions are also playing out in the states, where grass-roots party apparatuses have rebelled against calls to accept Biden as the duly elected president.
 The state party of Wyoming, where Cheney serves, previously demanded that the electoral college results be rejected in Congress.

-Nowhere is the division more stark right now than in Arizona, where the state Republican Party, run by Ward, has tried to lead the challenge of Biden’s victory.
+Nowhere is the division more stark now than in Arizona, where the state Republican Party, run by Ward, has tried to lead the challenge of Biden’s victory.
 Before the insurrection at the U.S. Capitol, she filed a failed lawsuit against Vice President Mike Pence in Texas in an effort to force him to rule on the legitimacy of Arizona’s electoral votes.
 She has also recorded conspiracy-laden videos about election impropriety that have attracted legal threats for defamation from Dominion Voting Systems, which makes software used to count ballots in parts of Arizona.

-At a state party meeting in Phoenix Saturday, hundreds of party activists gathered in church for a largely maskless gathering where some members disregarded yellow caution tape on chairs meant to enforce social distancing.
-Political divisions were often described in near-apocalyptic terms, and chaotic shouting dominated large parts of the proceedings, as different members of the party and individuals who have advocated for a new third party fought over parliamentary procedure during nominating speeches.
+At a state party meeting Saturday in Phoenix, hundreds of party activists gathered in church for a largely maskless gathering where some members disregarded yellow caution tape on chairs meant to enforce social distancing.
+Political divisions were often described in near-apocalyptic terms, and chaotic shouting dominated large parts of the proceedings, as different members of the party and people who have advocated for a new third party fought over parliamentary procedure during nominating speeches.

 “We can’t give up, we can’t give in, everything is at stake, hold the line,” was the rallying cry that ended an introductory video.

-“We are on a precipice that has never been seen before since maybe the mid-1800s,” said Rep. Paul A. Gosar (R-Ariz.) at one point, in an apparent reference to the fight over slavery.
+“We are on a precipice that has never been seen before since maybe the mid-1800s,” Rep. Paul A. Gosar (R-Ariz.) said at one point, in an apparent reference to the fight over slavery.

-Ward was expected to win reelection, though her margin was suprisingly narrow, after she presented her candidacy as the only option to keep the Arizona party from going “back to the dark days before Trump.”
+Ward was expected to win reelection, though her margin was surprisingly narrow, after she presented her candidacy as the only option to keep the Arizona party from going “back to the dark days before Trump.”
 She said Trump had asked her to run in a private meeting, and then played the recorded message from him endorsing her candidacy.

 “The president is watching today’s race very closely,” she said.